AdobeDocs/commerce-pwa-studio/src/pages/guides/theming/index.md

 However, you should avoid this option for all but the smallest real-world changes.
 For example, if you plan to use the Venia base theme with only a few custom colors and fonts, this option may be fine for your needs.
 However, if you are going to make several style changes or plan to rotate through different themes (seasonal or otherwise), create a new theme file instead.

-### Create new theme (recommended)
+### Create a new theme

 We recommended this option for all but the smallest changes.
-The steps for creating your own [theme presets](https://tailwindcss.com/docs/presets) and adding them to the `tailwind.config.js` file to customize the existing base themes are as follows:
+The steps for creating your own [theme preset](https://tailwindcss.com/docs/presets) and adding it to the `tailwind.config.js` file are as follows:

 1. Create a new `my-theme-preset.js` file anywhere in your project and name it whatever you want.
 1. Export a new `theme` object with your Tailwind and/or Venia base theme extensions and overrides:

   ```js
   // my-theme-preset.js

   module.exports = {
     theme: {
       extend: {